mit-han-lab/TinyChatEngine/README.md

 Running large language models (LLMs) on the edge is useful: running copilot services (coding, office, smart reply) on laptops, cars, robots, and more.
 Users can get instant responses  with better privacy, as the data is local.

-This is enabled by LLM model compression technique: SmoothQuant and activation-aware weight quantization, co-designed with TinyChatEngine that implements the compressed low-precision model.
+This is enabled by LLM model compression technique: [SmoothQuant](https://github.com/mit-han-lab/smoothquant) and [AWQ (Activation-aware Weight Quantization)](https://github.com/mit-han-lab/llm-awq), co-designed with TinyChatEngine that implements the compressed low-precision model.

 ### Demo on an NVIDIA GeForce RTX 4070 laptop: